ekqian/propel-pixel/README.md

 The frontend was created using React.js and the backend was created using Node.js and Express.
 Firebase was used for the database.

 Features of this app include user sign up/log in/log out, RESTful API and API calls, integration with a database, and fullstack functionality for a CRUD app.
-Future updates will include a data analytics section to track workout progress as well as pages for tracking nutrition and sleep.

-~ 7 hours to make

 <br>